Cinnamon Vs Cassia

 Cassia Cinnamon aka Chinese Cinnamon

-75% of all cinnamon you find at the stores is Cassia.
+75% of all cinnamon found in stores is Cassia.
 This spice comes from China.
 It possesses a stronger, more intense taste that is noticeable in any dish you prepare or bake.

 Cassia cinnamon is dark red-brown in color.
-Its skin is very thick and hollow inside.
+Its skin is very thick, and the sticks are hollow inside.
 Cassia cinnamon tastes spicy and slightly bitter.

-Keep in mind that tolerable daily intake is 0.1 mg (milligrams) of coumarin per kg of bodyweight and day and it also applies to especially sensitive consumers.
-This means that, for example, a 60 kg adult can ingest 6 mg of coumarin every day for the rest of their life without any noticeable health issues.
+Keep in mind that the tolerable daily intake is 0.1 mg (milligrams) of coumarin per kg of body weight per day, and it also applies to especially sensitive consumers.
+This means that, for example, a 60 kg adult can ingest 6 mg of coumarin daily for the rest of their life without any noticeable health issues.

 Korintje Cinnamon

-Straight from Indonesia, this type gives a pleasing equilibrium, neither overly mild nor excessively strong.
-Mid-range flavor intensity, popular in spice blends.
+Straight from Indonesia, this type provides a pleasing equilibrium, neither overly mild nor excessively strong.
+It has a mid-range flavor intensity and is popular in spice blends.
 Korintje cinnamon is the “just right” choice for cooks who want warmth without intensity.
 Its flavor sits between Ceylon’s subtlety and Cassia’s boldness—think cozy, slightly sweet, and earthy.

 Saigon Cinnamon